 When Quincy and John Stokes saw this 70s gem with a pool within walking distance to Grandview Beach in San Diego’s Leucadia community, they couldn’t resist.

-San Diego’s Leucadia is a sought-after beach community located on the north side of Encinitas that “prides itself in being a little rougher around the edges than the rest of Enci, which is visible through its housing and commercial district.
+San Diego’s Leucadia is a sought-after beach community on the north side of Encinitas.
+It “prides itself in being a little rougher around the edges than the rest of Enci, which is visible through its housing and commercial district.
 Apartments are aplenty, there’s an actual RV park, and the community rallies behind places like Surfy Surfy (a funky surf shop right next to Coffee Coffee), Lou’s Records, and the 454 Tattoo Shop.”

-Outside is a vast backyard with a beautiful pool and jacuzzi lined with flagstone, along with a grill, lounge, dining, manicured lawn, and entertaining areas.
+Outside is a vast backyard with a beautiful pool and jacuzzi lined with flagstone, a grill, a lounge, dining, a manicured lawn, and entertaining areas.

 Stay tuned for more on John and Quincy as their home in Silver Lake hits the market.